huggingface/blog/patchtsmixer.md

-Lets now see, if we get any more improvements by doing a full finetune.
+Finally, let's see if we get any more improvements by doing a full finetune of the model on the target dataset.

 ## Full finetuning on `ETTh2`